MJC598/RJI-Software-Engineering-Project/use_case_view_images.md

 The main goal of this use case is to display the full data set of the images in the database, graphically or textually.

 #### Alternate Success Scenarios
-* Not all of the images in the database are displayed (will notify user of this, listed files not displayed if it can be done).
+* Not all of the images in the database are displayed.
-* Images are displayed, but not in the intended way (graphically not showing thumbnails, just filenames; textually not displaying full file paths; etc.)
+* Images are displayed, but not in the intended way.

 #### Failed End Condition
 * No images are displayed in any way

 #### Extensions
+1. Not all of the images in the database are displayed.
+    1. Notify user
+    2. Prompt reload
+	1. If reload fails, display only what can be loaded and inform user
+    3. Display all images.
+2. Images are displayed, but not properly (missing thumbnails or incomplete filenames)
+    1. Prompt reload
+	1. If reload fails, display what can be displayed.
+    2. Display all images.

 #### Steps of Execution (Requirements)
 1. The user chooses to display the images in the database.